 Permanently Progressing?
-Building secure futures for children in Scotland
+Phase One: Building secure futures for children in Scotland

-This is the first study to investigate decision making, permanence, progress, outcomes and belonging for children in Scotland who became looked after at home or were placed away from their birth parents when they were aged five years and under.
-Phase One ran from 2014-2018, and was designed to be the first phase in a longitudinal study, following the cohort of 1,836 children who became looked after in 2012-13 into adolescence and beyond.
+Phase One ran from 2014-2018 and was designed to be the first phase in a longitudinal study, following the cohort of 1,836 children who became looked after in 2012-13 into adolescence and beyond.
+Phase Two will start in December 2020, funded by the Nuffield Foundation and

-Phase One of the study had five strands and there is a report and summary for each strand, together with an information sheet for children, with an accompanying audio recording.
+Phase One of the study had five strands and there is a report, policy briefing and summary for each strand, together with an information sheet for children, with an accompanying audio recording.

 Pathways to Permanence for children who become looked after in Scotland: This analysed the CLAS data for 1836 children over four years.
 The report presents detailed information on their routes to permanence and the timescales.